 The District conducts two general types of hearings: (1) hearings involving permit matters, in which the rights, duties, or privileges of a party are determined after notice and an opportunity for an adjudicative hearing, and (2) rulemaking hearings involving matters of general applicability that implement, interpret, or prescribe the law or District policy, or that describe the procedure or practice requirements of the District.
-The District, however; may use its discretion to conduct a hearing on other relevant subject matters.
+The District, however, may use its discretion to conduct a hearing on other relevant subject matters.
 Any matter designated for hearing before the Board may be referred by the Board for hearing before a Hearing Examiner, at the Board's discretion.

-(1) Permit Hearings:
+(a) PERMIT HEARINGS:

-- (A) Permit Applications, Amendments, and Revocations: The District will hold hearings on water well drilling permits, permits, transport permits, permit renewals or amendments, and permit revocations or suspensions.
+(1) PERMIT APPLICATIONS, AMENDMENTS, AND REVOCATIONS: The District will hold hearings on water well drilling permits, permits, transport permits, permit renewals or amendments, and permit revocations or suspensions.
 Hearings involving permit matters may be scheduled before the Board or a Hearing Examiner, at the Board's discretion.
-If no person notifies the General Manager of their intent to contest the application, and if the General Manager does not contest the application, the application will be presented directly to the Board for a final decision under Rule 13.3.
+If no person notifies the General Manager of their intent to contest the application, and if the General Manager does not contest the application, the application will be presented directly to the Board for a final decision under Rule

+- 13.3.
 The Board may grant the application, in whole or in part, or refer the application to the Hearings Examiner for a hearing.
-If a Person requests a contested case hearing, the Board shall proceed under Rules 13. - (B) Hearings on Motions for Rehearing: Motions for rehearing will be heard by the Board pursuant to Rule 13.5 (17).
+If a Person requests a contested case hearing, the Board shall proceed under Rules 13.2-13.6. - (2) Hearings on Motions for Rehearing: Motions for Rehearing will be heard by the Board pursuant to Rule 13.5(o).

-(2) Rulemaking Hearings:
+(b) RULEMAKING HEARINGS:

-District Management Plan: as required by Chapter 36 of the Texas Water Code, the Board will hold hearings to consider amendments to the District's Management Plan and District rules pursuant to Rule 13.7.
+District Management Plan: as required by Chapter 36 of the Texas Water Code, the Board will hold hearings to consider amendments to the District's Management Plan and District Rules pursuant to Rule 13.7.

-(3) Other Matters:
+(c) OTHER MATTERS: